Algorius Net Viewer Manual | Network Map Objects

 To copy a network map image to the clipboard, press the Make Screenshot button on the toolbar.

-To undo changes made to a network map, select Edit→Undo from the main window menu, or press the Undo button on the toolbar or press Ctrl+Z. This option is not available if there were no changes made to a network map.
+To undo last changes made to the current network map, select Edit→Undo from the main window menu, or press the Undo button on the toolbar or press Ctrl+Z. This option is not available if there were no changes made to the map.

-To redo changes made to a network map, select Edit→Redo from the main window menu, or press the Undo button on the toolbar or press Ctrl+Y. This option is not available if there were no undo operations made to a network map.
+To redo last changes made to the current network map, select Edit→Redo from the main window menu, or press the Undo button on the toolbar or press Ctrl+Y. This option is not available if there were no undo operations made to the map.

 To search for information on network maps, select View→Find from the main window menu or press the Find button on the toolbar.
 The search string will appear on the toolbar.
 Enter a key phrase you are looking for.
 In case there are any objects on the network map that contain the specified search phrase in their names, addresses or any other parameters, they will be displayed in a drop-down search list right under the search string.
 You can select the needed object by using the Up, Down, PgUp, PgDn keys.
 Pressing the Enter key or clicking the left mouse button will take you to the object needed.
 Press the Esc key or click on the map to cancel the search.